 He has seen a substantial growth in non-food vegan products, particularly supplements.
 “Vegan supplements are really important for us.
 If you take glucosamine as an example – when we opened we didn’t have a vegan alternative to glucosamine available.
 We now have two or three, including Higher Nature’s Glucosamine HCI.”

 This growth in vegan VMS tallies with a recent Mintel report that says as vegetarian and vegan trends become cemented in the food market, there are opportunities for VMS brands which don’t use animal-based ingredients.
-‘Brands can also use marketing to educate vegetarian/vegan consumers about the importance of replacing vitamins they will miss out on by avoiding meat,’ it adds.
+‘Brands can also use marketing to educate vegetarian/vegan consumers about the importance of replacing vitamins they will miss out on by avoiding meat,’ it advises.

 “In processed vegan foods you are sometimes sacrificing nutritional value for the exclusion of animal products,” says Dewdney.
 “You often find they have a higher fat content than a non-vegan product along similar lines because the food has to be presentable, and so fats are used to bind the ingredients together.
 However, I don’t think many consumers are aware of this.
 They think if it’s vegan, it’s healthy.”

 As far as the future of veganism, Morjaria believes it will head into the mainstream: “I think it will become normal for menus to have a number of vegan/plant-based choices, such as in US restaurants.
 I don’t think we will think about it or debate it so much in the future.
 It will be very normal to hear someone is vegan.”

 Alara Into the Garden Gluten Free Goji Berries and Cranberries Muesli